 It is important to stress that if effective measures are taken to control exposure to mercury and lead then normally the control of exposure to other hazardous substances should also be adequate.

 The exact treatment of WEEE can vary enormously according to the category of WEEE and technology that is used.
-Some treatment facilities utilise large-scale shredding technologies, whilst other use a disassembly process, which can be either manual or automated.
+Some treatment facilities utilise large-scale shredding technologies, whilst other use a disassembly process, which can be manual, automated or a combination of both.

-For disassembly operations, treatment facilities should comply with the minimum requirements specified in the WEEE Directive [Annex II] which is outlined in the DEFRA document Guidance on Best Available Treatment Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE).
+For disassembly operations, treatment facilities should comply with the minimum requirements specified in the DEFRA document Guidance on Best Available Treatment Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE) .
 This provides a useful overview of the standards for treatment, recycling and recovery of materials from WEEE.
 It outlines the requirements for the removal of certain substances and components (see Guidance on Specific Substances/Components below).

 The following summary is based largely on the DEFRA document Guidance on Best Available Treatment Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE).